You Won’t Believe the Surprising Uses of This 19th-Century Invention!

 source: rediit

-Dr. George A. Scott brought the “electric” toothbrush to people in the 1880s, and this is an interesting product in the 19th century when many inventions were combined with quackery.
+Dr. George A. Scott brought the “electric” toothbrush to people in the 1880s.
+This is an interesting product in the 19th century when many inventions were combined with quackery.
 Since Dr. Scott was not a doctor in the medical field he made a toothbrush that does not use electricity to operate but magnetism.
-Small iron pieces were fixed in the thermoplastic grips with weak magnetization, which would help in treating a number of diseases.
+Small iron pieces were fixed in the thermoplastic grips with weak magnetization.
+This would help in treating a number of diseases.

-The users were then required to charge the brush by rubbing the bristles on the hair or clothing and then bring the brush near the affected area of the body.
-An advertisement as late as 1882 advertised the brush as a cure for rheumatism, sciatica, gout, nervous debility and many more.
-The brushes also had a compass to show the magnetic side of the brush, when placed close to the brush, the compass spins rapidly.
+The users were then required to charge the brush by rubbing the bristles on the hair or clothing.
+They would then bring the brush near the affected area of the body.
+An advertisement as late as 1882 advertised the “electric” toothbrush as a cure for rheumatism, sciatica, gout, nervous debility, and many more.
+The brushes also had a compass to show the magnetic side of the brush.
+When placed close to the brush, the compass spins rapidly.

 Dr. Scott did not stop at inventing toothbrushes.
-He invented such things as electric curry combs for horses, electric corsets for women, body belts, wristlets, and nerve and lung invigorators, all of which were magnet therapy.
+He invented such things as electric curry combs for horses, which he claimed worked like the “electric” toothbrush.
+Electric corsets for women, body belts, wristlets, and nerve and lung invigorators.
+All of which were magnet therapy.

-Even though the interest in magnetic treatments declined by the 1890s, Dr. Scott’s electric toothbrush is a unique artifact of dental history illustrating how inventions and pseudo-sciences were frequently mixed during the late nineteenth century.
+Even though the interest in magnetic treatments declined by the 1890s, Dr. Scott’s “electric” toothbrush is a unique artifact of dental history.
+It illustrates how inventions and pseudo-sciences were frequently mixed during the late nineteenth century.

 source: Ebay